 CRCWSC Management Biographies

-Ben Furmage, Chief Operating and Finance Officer
+Ben Furmage, Chief Executive Officer

 Ben Furmage, formerly General Manager, Customer and Strategy at Melbourne Water, joined the CRCWSC on a four-month secondment in mid-January as the interim COO and in June 2017 was appointed its Chief Operating and Finance Officer (COFO).
 He was appointed CEO in February 2020.

 In his past role at Melbourne Water, Ben was responsible for setting the organisation’s high level strategic direction, overseeing community engagement, and improving customer service.
 Ben has provided executive leadership to a range of functions across Melbourne Water including water resource and infrastructure planning, utility regulation, public affairs, sustainability, innovation, customer service, research, and development.
 As a member of Melbourne Water’s executive leadership team since 2008, Ben has led large scale organisational change and industry reform programs.
 Ben is also an active contributor to the Water Services Association of Australia and VicWater.

 Prior to joining Melbourne Water, Ben worked with the National Competition Council, the Productivity Commission, and the Australian Bureau of Agricultural and Resource Economics.
 Ben has an honours degree in Economics, a Masters of Business Administration, and has recently completed the Executive Fellows Program at the Harvard Kennedy School.